crowdfavorite/wp-faveblog/README.txt

 ## Actions and Filters

 Because Carrington is as much a theme framework as a theme itself, it includes a core set of functions that enable the override template hierarchy.
 These functions include actions and filters where appropriate so that their functionality can be customized and overridden as needed.
-Thess actions and filters use the same hook and filter system used in the WordPress core.
+These actions and filters use the same hook and filter system used in the WordPress core.

 - `cfct_settings_form` (action) - allows you to add your own fields to the Carrington Settings form.
 - `cfct_settings_form_after` (action) - allows you to add your content after the Carrington Settings form.
 Useful if you want to add a second form to the page, or some other content.